liferay/liferay-docs/discover/portal/articles/120-forms/02-creating-simple-applications/03-creating-custom-displays.markdown

+---
+header-id: using-templates-to-display-forms-and-lists
+---

-# Using Templates to Display Forms and Lists [](id=using-templates-to-display-forms-and-lists)
+# Using Templates to Display Forms and Lists

 After creating data definitions and lists, you can control how the form appears to your users, and how the resulting list of records is displayed.
 You do this by creating templates for each view (form view and record display view) and selecting them in the DDL Display portlet.
-You might realize you need to create a sign-up sheet with a subset of the fields provided by the Activity Entry data definition created in the [article on data definitions](/discover/portal/-/knowledge_base/7-0/creating-data-definitions) last two articles.
+You might realize you need to create a sign-up sheet with a subset of the fields provided by the Activity Entry data definition created in the [article on data definitions](/docs/7-0/user/-/knowledge_base/u/creating-data-definitions) last two articles.
 Instead of creating a new definition and list, just customize the data definition's templates.
 Another use case would be a situation where one of the preexisting data definitions that Liferay offers suits your list needs, but you need it laid out